 The Viridian Reactor 5 is a bit more expensive than the previous option in this list.
 If youâre willing to pay the price, then youâre making a good investment in this laser.
 Remember that youâre getting a top-of-the-line laser with a holster for that price.
 This combo may not be for everyone, but itâs a great deal if you were looking for a holster anyway.

 - Comes with an ECR instant-on hybrid holster

 - Compact size and weight

 - Limits buyers with required OWB holster

-What we say – Ultimately, this is a great addition to your Glock 19, however, the LaserMax Guide Rod Laser is what we would consider to be in the higher price range.
-If you’ve had a poor experience with cheaper lasers, and you have the cash, we’d easily suggest this purchase as a viable option for you.
-It does exactly what it needs to, and it should last quite a while since all of the components are internal.
+The only big catch on the LaserMax Guide Rod Laser is the fact that it is in the higher price range.
+It’s a viable option, there’s no doubt about that.
+It does exactly what it needs to, and it should last quite a while since all the components are internal.

 - All internal components

 - The Glock remains snag-free as it is